echristopherson/ahk_drb_demo/readme.md

 you don't already have it; it's available at
 <http://www.autohotkey.net/~HotKeyIt/AutoHotkey/>.
 From the *AutoHotkey.dll*
 archive, copy *Win32w\AutoHotkey.dll* into the folder these scripts are in.
-Finally, register the DLL by opening a command prompt window (press Windows+R followed by `cmd` and Enter) and `cd`ing to the folder the scripts are in, and then typing `regsvr32 AutoHotkey.dll`.
+Finally, register the DLL by opening a command prompt window (press Win+R followed by `cmd` and Enter) and `cd`ing to the folder the scripts are in, and then typing `regsvr32 AutoHotkey.dll`.